Summit | 8:30 AM – 5:00 PM

 Abstract: This panel will highlight proven approaches that integrate behavioral health with primary care, specialty care, and community support.
 Presenters will share strategies that have demonstrated success and explore key questions for the field: Which models can be scaled effectively, and what policy changes are needed to sustain their impact?

-Speaker: Chuck Ingoglia (National Council of Mental Wellbeing)
+Speaker: Chuck Ingoglia, MSW (National Council of Mental Wellbeing)

 2:15 – 2:45 PM | Lightning Policy Round: What Keeps You Up at Night?